Neil Flynn: Career

-In Chicago, he acted with the renowned Goodman and Steppenwolf theaters.
-Flynn was nominated for a Joseph Jefferson Award (Actor in a Principal Role, for The Ballad of the Sad Cafe, 1986).
+In Chicago, Flynn acted with the Goodman and Steppenwolf theaters.
+He was nominated for a Joseph Jefferson Award (Actor in a Principal Role, for The Ballad of the Sad Cafe, 1986).
 He also performed at the Improv Olympic and the Second City Comedy Troupe.

 In 1998, he founded the improv team Beer Shark Mice with David Koechner, which was still active as of 2015.

 Although his role on Scrubs had been to that point the most visible, he had other small roles in a variety of different TV shows and movies, including That '70s Show, Baby's Day Out, CSI, My Boys, Seinfeld, and Smallville.

-In The Fugitive, he plays a Chicago police officer who is killed by the one-armed man, Frederick Sykes (Andreas Katsulas) while he is fighting Dr. Richard Kimble (Harrison Ford).
-This role was used in a subplot of the Scrubs episode "My Friend the Doctor" when J.D.
-(Zach Braff) notices Flynn's character in the film and believes that Flynn's Janitor character is the actor in the film.
+In The Fugitive, he plays a Chicago police officer who is killed by the one-armed man, Frederick Sykes while he is fighting Dr. Richard Kimble.
+This role was used in a subplot of the Scrubs episode "My Friend the Doctor" when J.D. notices Flynn's character in the film and believes that Flynn's Janitor character is the actor in the film.
 In 2008, Flynn worked with Harrison Ford again, playing a suspicious law enforcement official as FBI agent Smith in Indiana Jones and the Kingdom of the Crystal Skull.

 Flynn had a minor role in Mean Girls as the father of Lindsay Lohan's character.
 He then played the part of an anonymous police officer in Anchorman: The Legend of Ron Burgundy; this scene was cut out of the final version of the film, though it can be viewed in the straight-to-DVD spin-off film Wake Up, Ron Burgundy: The Lost Movie, and in the deleted scenes of the Anchorman DVD.
 He had a minor role in Major League as a longshoreman and fan of the Cleveland Indians.
 Flynn had a role on Phil Hendrie's animated pilot that was not picked up by FOX.

-He was also the first baseman in the movie Rookie of the Year.
+He was also first baseman Stan Okie in the movie Rookie of the Year.

 Flynn appeared in an episode of The Drew Carey Show, playing the fake husband of future Scrubs co-star Christa Miller.
 He appeared in an episode of Seinfeld, playing a police officer.